oracle/macaron/src/macaron/policy_engine/readme.md

 For the implementation of this see [prelude/policy.dl](prelude/policy.dl).

-When  any row in the `failed_policies` relation means policy failure, and the policy engine will exit nonzero.
+THe presence of any row in the `failed_policies` relation means policy failure, and the policy engine will exit non-zero.